tomwbond/lcs10/_posts/2018-10-31-industries-expansion-review.md

 Ultimately, Industries is a weighty expansion that addresses one of the game’s thinner systems in a satisfying way.
 It gets my enthusiastic thumbs up.

 *Thanks for reading!
-If you found it useful and you end up buying Industries, you can support the site by using one of my affiliate links: [Humble Bundle](https://www.humblebundle.com/store/cities-skylines-industries?partner=twcb&charity=136345), [Fanatical](http://www.anrdoezrs.net/links/8883448/type/dlg/https://www.fanatical.com/en/dlc/cities-skylines-industries-plus), [Green Man Gaming](https://www.greenmangaming.com/games/cities-skylines-industries-plus/?tap_a=1964-996bbb&tap_s=339337-f53b1f).
+If you found it useful and you end up buying Industries, you can support the site by using one of my affiliate links: [Humble Bundle](https://www.humblebundle.com/store/cities-skylines-industries?partner=twcb&charity=136345).
 So you know, I bought the expansion (I didn’t have a review copy).
 Thanks so much!*